December 21–24, 2004, North American winter storm: Tennessee

 About 23,000 customers were without power during the storm.

 Kentucky

 A snowfall record was set at Paducah, when 14 in was measured.
 A major ice storm struck central portions of the state.
 After the storm, a record low was set on Christmas Day when the temperature fell to -8 F at Paducah.
 A total of 168,000 customers experienced power failure.
-Two perished statewide.
+Two died statewide.

 Illinois

 It was the most significant snowstorm on record for southern sections of the state.
 Snowfall records were set at Carbondale (12 in), McLeansboro (14 in), and Carmi (18 in).
 Interstate 64 was blocked for three days.